Keeping my ear to the ground…

 The only other trick of note was using a pair of .75″ diameter N52 Neodymium magnets to locate the perfect spot to drill through the cabin wall, as it is easy to measure incorrectly and poke a hole where oops damn it you didn’t mean to… but all you do is tape a magnet in place, slap another onto the opposite side of the wall, draw a circle, and go from there.

 At the console, cable management gets tricky… the bundles are thick enough that haphazard spill over the back of the desk is causing problems.
-I’m now building a support structure out of stainless rail, with a long horizontal member spanning the full 8-foot length of the console.
-Each of the five cabinets has a lacing bar for cable exit on the back near the top, and between the two will be big lazy loops that allow pulling each enclosure out for service.
-This is particularly urgent with stiff cable like the LMR400 I used here…
+I built a “cable trellis” out of stainless rail, with a long horizontal member spanning the full 8-foot length of the console.
+Each of the five cabinets has a lacing bar for cable exit on the back near the top, and between those and the trellis are big lazy loops that allow pulling each enclosure out for service.

 The Scanner in Use